-Since she is a travel advisor, it all came together quickly with her doing the planning, etc. It was a phenomenal two weeks and not very expensive.
+Since she is a travel advisor, it all came together quickly with her doing the planning, etc. It was a phenomenal two weeks and not very expensive, doing many of the top things to do in Morocco.
 We even squeezed in two days in Lisbon on the way back.

 I chose Morocco because of its lost-in-time atmosphere.
 It’s also geographically varied – ranging from sands of the Sahara to the sands of Atlantic and Mediterranean beaches.
 In between are mountains and colorful cities, ancient medinas and Alibaba souks, a perfect blend of the exotic and familiar.